geleto/cascador-ai/README.md

 - `'text'` - Skips templating, treats the prompt as plain text

 ### context
-Provides data and methods that can be accessed within templates.
-Both the data and method returns can be asynchronous (promises are automatically handled), keeping your templates clean and powerful.
+Provides data and methods that can be accessed within templates and scripts.
+Both the data and method returns can be asynchronous (promises are automatically handled), keeping your logic clean and powerful.
 Here’s what you can add to the `context` object:
 - **Static Values**: Simple strings, numbers, or objects (e.g., `'London'`, `42`, `{ key: 'value' }`).
 - **Synchronous Functions**: Basic logic or transformations (e.g., `(x) => x.toUpperCase()`).
 - **Asynchronous Functions**: API calls, database queries, or file reads (e.g., `async () => await fetch(...)`).